mbdavid/LiteDB/README.md

 ## Connection String

-Connection string options to initialize LiteEngine class:
+Connection string options to initialize `LiteDatabase` class:

 - **Filename**: Path for datafile.
 You can use only path as connection string (required)
 - **Timeout**: timeout for wait for unlock datafile (default: 00:01:00)